 50. The template shall include all exposures for which the own funds requirements are calculated in accordance with Part Three, Title II, Chapter 2 of Regulation (EU) No 575/2013 in conjunction with Part Three, Title II, Chapters 4 and 6 of Regulation (EU) No 575/2013.
-Institutions that apply Article 94(1) of Regulation (EU) No 575/2013 also need to report their trading book positions referred to in Article 92(3), point (b), of that Regulation in this template when they apply Part Three, Title II, Chapter 2 of that Regulation to calculate the own funds requirements thereof (Part Three, Title II, Chapters 2 and 6 and Part Three, Title V of that Regulation).
+Institutions that apply Article 94(1) of Regulation (EU) No 575/2013 also need to report their trading book positions referred to in Article 92(4), point (b), of that Regulation in this template when they apply Part Three, Title II, Chapter 2 of that Regulation to calculate the own funds requirements thereof (Part Three, Title II, Chapters 2 and 6 and Part Three, Title V of that Regulation).
 Therefore the template shall not only provide detailed information on the type of the exposure (e.g. on balance sheet/ off balance sheet items), but also information on the allocation of risk weights within the respective exposure class.

-51. In addition, CR SA includes memorandum items in rows 0290 to 0320 to collect further information about exposures secured by mortgages on immovable property and exposures in default.
+51. In addition, CR SA includes memorandum items in rows 0290 to 0340 to collect further information about exposures secured by mortgages on immovable property and ADC exposures and exposures in default.

 52. Those memorandum items shall only be reported for the following exposure classes: